ai/about-postcss/speech.md

 I am lead frontend developer in Evil Martians.

-Unfortunately, we have no robots and blaster yet.

 ---

+Unfortunately, right now we have no robots and blaster.

-Right now only Rails and React.
+Only Rails and React.

 ---